 Magis Training is a resource for professionals who are looking for a regularly scheduled and complete technical work out.
 "Our specific approach, connecting physical and vocal training to a highly developed imagination, synthesizes many different training methods and empowers actors to find their own methodology for making their own personal connections.

 Weekly Training: Our training space includes a wood floor spanning more that 700 square feet of unobstructed free space.
 This allow us to engage in rigorous physical training in a safe environment.
 Each week we engage in three hours of training that includes Pilates & Alexander, Vocal Action, Plastiques & Biomechanics, and exercises for working with Heightened Text/ Heightened Energy.

-All training happens at our company space at Notre Dame School 327 W. 13th Street between 8th and 9th Avenues.
+We open our training to others once a month, in-person training in our company space at Notre Dame School 327 W. 13th Street between 8th and 9th Avenues.

 SPECIAL WORKSHOPS AND INTENSIVES

 The actor's craft makes demands on the instrument: body, voice, soul.
 Magis ActorSpa® is a specially designed one-our "spa treatment" for the actor.
 Join us on the final Tuesday evening of each month from 7-8 pm.
 Suggested donation- $10.

 Add your name to our mailing list to get updates by visiting the "contact us" page.

 We are proud to offer unique training opportunities each month.
 Our guest training series is an invitation to theatre professionals, students, and teachers, actors, dancers, and directors to come train with the Magis company.
 Join us as we guide you through our specially crafted training and invite a unique master teacher to lead a 2-hour workshop in their technique.

 Guest artists in the past have included Elizabeth Swados, Robert Taylor Tayman, Ragnar Freidank, Elena McGhee, Gregor Paslawsky and others.